 Neuroleptic malignant syndrome Neuroleptic Malignant Syndrome Neuroleptic malignant syndrome is confusion or unresponsiveness, muscle rigidity, high body temperature, and other symptoms that occur when certain antipsychotic (neuroleptic) drugs or anti-vomiting... read more is a rare but potentially fatal side effect of antipsychotic drugs.
 It is characterized by muscle rigidity, fever, high blood pressure, and changes in mental function (such as confusion and lethargy).

-Long-QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called long... read more is a potentially fatal heart rhythm disorder that can be caused by several antipsychotics in both classes.
+Long-QT syndrome Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more is a potentially fatal heart rhythm disorder that can be caused by several antipsychotics in both classes.
 These drugs include thioridazine, haloperidol, olanzapine, risperidone, and ziprasidone.

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|

 |Saphris , SECUADO|

 |Zyprexa, Zyprexa Intramuscular, Zyprexa Relprevv, Zyprexa Zydis|

 |Seroquel, Seroquel XR|

 |PERSERIS, Risperdal, Risperdal Consta, Risperdal M-Tab, Rykindo, UZEDY|

 |Haldol, Haldol Decanoate|